 When King John refused to abide by the rules of the Magna Carta, the barons and the Church rebelled against him and offered the crown to Prince Louis of France.
 The French Prince overthrew the King and occupied London, bringing French culture and influence to the city.
 Upon King John’s death, Louis was ousted as support gathered for King John’s son, Henry III.
 Louis was forced to withdraw from England, and the country spent the next few centuries distancing itself from its ties to French culture.

 The reformations of King Henry VIII had a huge effect on the country, as he broke England away from the Catholic Church and removed the powers of the Pope.
 Many properties in London changed hands, as Henry turned various religious buildings into private property.
-One of the most significant was St James’ Leper Hospital, which was claimed by Henry and turned into St James’ Palace.
+One of the most significant was St James’s Leper Hospital, which was claimed by Henry and turned into St James’s Palace.

 1605 - Gunpowder plot